JaneliaSciComp/Lightsheet-Processing-Pipeline/README.md

 # Contributions

-WaveSurfer includes code from the JSONlab project, by Qianqian Fang (https://github.com/fangq/jsonlab).
+Lightsheet-Processing-Pipeline includes code from the JSONlab project, by Qianqian Fang (https://github.com/fangq/jsonlab).
 This code is covered by its own copyright and licensing.
 We thank Dr. Fang for making it publicly available.